-At the Grant Review meeting, the Arts Advisory Panel will review all eligible proposals and rank each based on the following criteria.
+At the Grant Review meeting, the Arts Advisory Panel will review all eligible proposals and score each based on the following criteria.

 1. Artistic merit and quality of the project or program.
 Considerations used to address this criterion may include: